sudheerj/javascript-interview-questions/README.md

 242. ### How do you sort elements in an array

      The sort() method is used to sort the elements of an array in place and returns the sorted array.
+The default sort order is ascending, based on the string Unicode order.
 The example usage would be as below,

      ```javascript
      var months = ["Aug", "Sep", "Jan", "June"];